Marcozarg/octoprint-proxmox-container/README.md

 <p>

 I couldn't find working instructions for 3D printer/Webcam passthrough to octoprint-container.<br>
-This one worked for me and I hope this can inspire you.
+This one worked for me and I hope this can help you too.

 ## My setup
 <p>